-We have audited Northland Pines School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and Wisconsin State Single Audit Guidelines issued by the Wisconsin Department of Administration that could have a direct and material effect on each of Northland Pines School District's major federal and state programs for the year ended June 30, 2022.
+We have audited Northland Pines School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement and the State Single Audit Guidelines that could have a direct and material effect on each of Northland Pines School District's major federal and state programs for the year ended June 30, 2023.
 Northland Pines School District's major federal and state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Northland Pines School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended June 30, 2022.
+In our opinion, Northland Pines School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended June 30, 2023.